aerospike/aerospike-client-python/doc/aerospike.rst

 The Aerospike client enables you to build an application in Python with an Aerospike cluster as its database.
-The client manages the connections to the cluster and handles the transactions performed against it.
+The client manages the connections to the cluster and handles the commands performed against it.

 Methods
 =======